thenathanlyle/MotionGIFs/README.md

 ## Overview

-_**MotionGifs** is a gif displaying app where users can post gifs and interact with one another.
-Users are able to comment on other gifs that are posted.
+**MotionGifs** is a meme displaying app where users can post gifs and interact with one another.
+Users are able to comment on other users posted content.

 <br>

 ## MVP

 Have a function homepage where users are able to sign in/sign up for a MotionGifs account that receives a JWT.
-Users are able to view, post, edit, and delete gifs while also being able to comment on other gifs.
+Users are able to view, post, edit, and delete posts and post comments.
 Non-users can view the site, but can't post, edit or delete.

 <br>